 (2) Subsection (1) applies to information or documents whether given to the BI Act Minister by the Joint Venturers, produced by or on behalf of the BI Act Minister or otherwise obtained by the BI Act Minister.

-[Section 14F inserted by No. 13 of 2015 s.
+[Section 14F inserted: No. 13 of 2015 s.
 4.]

 Part 5 — Miscellaneous